 Starbucks hits this point by offering Double-Star Days, Bonus Stars & games.

-People are 59% more likely to join a loyalty program that offers a smartphone app (source: survey, Technology Advice).
+According to Technology Advice, people are 59% more likely to join a loyalty program that offers a mobile app.
 No wonder!
 It is easy when at the POS (and it does not get lost as easily as a loyalty card), customers can get notifications about events and discounts.
-It is way more appealing than a simple loyalty card.
+It is way more appealing than simple loyalty cards for customers.
 Do you want to step up the game?
 Create a gamified loyalty program with a mobile app.
 This will get your customers hooked!

-As you can see, there are many ways to boost the number of customers joining your loyalty program.
+As you can see, there are many ways to boost the number of customers joining your rewards scheme.
 Which one is right for you depends on your brand, your products, your audience, your available communication channels.
 Every successful campaign starts with user research.

-If you still do not have your loyalty program ready or the infrastructure you have in place does not let you launch the right loyalty program or measure back the results – try Voucherify, the ultimate loyalty program management system, free of charge.
+If you still do not have your loyalty scheme ready or the infrastructure you have in place does not let you launch the right program or measure back the results – try Voucherify, the ultimate loyalty program management system, free of charge.
 We also offer the infrastructure to launch in-cart discounts, coupon discounts, referral programs and giveaways.
-All your customer promotions in one place.